poti0n/100daysofhacking/README.md

 ### Day 101
 Last night I was so exhausted from packing for a trip I fell asleep before I could update.
 The camera project is functional, I think.
 I will test it this evening and include results in my day 102 update tonight!

+### Day 102
+Well, the trip didn't go as expected re: updating, but I feel like I have learned more during that time than I have in a while.
+During my hiatus I have been working through Ret2 Systems Wargames.